dexie/dexie-website/docs/Collection/Collection.modify().md

 ### WARNING

-**Safari 10 and 11 has an [issue](https://bugs.webkit.org/show_bug.cgi?id=178380) that basically makes this method stop working on queries utilizing indexes (As with dexie where clauses).
+**Safari 10 and 11 has an [issue](https://bugs.webkit.org/show_bug.cgi?id=178380) that basically makes this method stop working on queries utilizing indexes (As with dexie where clauses) if using dexie@2.
+Dexie@3 works around this issue.
 This issue is being discussed in [Dexie issue 594](https://github.com/dfahlander/Dexie.js/issues/594)**

 ### Error Handling